Get in Touch

 • Working with classification prediction data

-• Examining confusion matrices closely
+• A closer look at confusion matrices

-• Using confusion matrices to assess performance
+• Using confusion matrices to measure performance

-• Beyond accuracy – other performance metrics
+• Beyond accuracy – other measures of performance

 • The kappa statistic